polarityio/mandiant-threat-intelligence/README.md

 ### Private Key
 Your Mandiant Threat Intelligence API private key.

-### Minimum MScore to Display
+### Minimum ThreatScore to Display
-The minimum MScore (0-100) required for indicators to be displayed [default is 80].
-Indicators with a MScore above 80 are considered malicious.
+The minimum ThreatScore (0-100) required for indicators to be displayed [default is 80].
+Indicators with a ThreatScore above 80 are considered malicious.

 ### Disable Free Text Search
 Disables the ability to search non-entity text.

+### Vulnerability Rating Sources
+Only return results for Vulnerabilities that come from the Rating Sources selected here.

 ### Search Results Type
 Search Results returns for Indicators, Malware, Reports, Threat Actors, and Vulnerabilities.
 Use this to limit the Search Results to just one specific Type, `All` types, or disable the Search Results with `None`.